eclipse-ee4j/parsson/README.md

 [//]: # "  "
 [//]: # " SPDX-License-Identifier: EPL-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 "

+# Eclipse Parsson

-# Jakarta JSON Processing
+Eclipse Parsson is an implementation of Jakarta JSON Processing specification.

-Jakarta JSON Processing provides portable APIs to parse, generate, transform, and query JSON documents.
-This project contains Jakarta JSON Processing specification, API and a compatible implementation.

 ## Build